 #6: Electrolytes

-Deficiencies in electrolytes will sap your perceived energy.
+Deficiencies in electrolytes can also sap your perceived energy.
 I see this mostly with sodium.
-Plenty of researchers have seen it too.
-Getting enough electrolytes means consuming electrolyte-rich foods, electrolyte-rich drinks, and supplementing to make up for where diet falls short.
+Getting enough electrolytes means consuming electrolyte-rich foods and then supplementing to make up for where diet falls short.

-On the beverage side, you might consider bone broth or an electrolyte beverage like LMNT.
-LMNT Chocolate Salt and Chocolate Caramel both make great substitutes for your traditional cozy morning or evening hot beverages, but you can make electrolyte drinks DIY-style too.
+Electrolyte beverages are probably the easiest way to close the gap — you might consider salting your bone broth, or trying an electrolyte beverage like LMNT.
+LMNT Sparkling is a convenient grab-and-go option.
+And LMNT Drink Mix features flavors like Chocolate Salt and Chocolate Caramel, which both make great substitutes for your traditional morning or nighttime hot beverages.
+You can make DIY-style electrolyte drinks too.

-Just steer clear of so-called “sports drinks” when they contain lots of sugar and very little electrolytes.
+Just steer clear of so-called “sports drinks” when they contain loads of sugar and very little electrolytes.
 There’s no health benefit coming from those.

 Boosting Energy Naturally